yitznewton/yitznewton.github.io/resume.md

 I've been fortunate: since I was a child, the people I've worked with have **empowered me with trust and responsibility** to do awesome things.
 When I ran a Staples Copy Center, my managers gave me the latitude to make changes that **made the center work better for customers, and made the team happy.**

-As a technical librarian turned developer, my teammates at the Touro College Libraries recognized the **amazing ways I was able to empower the library using software**, and allowed me to devote lots of time to honing those skills.
+As a technical librarian turned developer, my teammates at the Touro College Libraries recognized the **amazing ways I was able to enable the library using software**, and allowed me to devote lots of time to honing those skills.
 As a result, we delivered products that enhanced the prestige of the library within the College and the greater community, and which they continue to use throughout every day, years later.

+I want to use this autonomy to unleash my team to experiment and find the best ways for them to make software.

 ## Community and Leadership